istio/istio.io/content/en/docs/setup/upgrade/index.md

 Ensure you meet these requirements before starting the downgrade process:

-* Istio version 1.5 or higher is installed.

 * Your Istio installation was [installed using {{< istioctl >}}](/docs/setup/install/istioctl/).

+* The Istio version you intend to downgrade to is 1 minor version less than {{< istio_full_version >}}.

 * Downgrade must be done using the `istioctl` binary version that corresponds to the Istio version that you intend to downgrade to.
-For example, if you are downgrading from Istio 1.5 to 1.4.4, use `istioctl` version 1.4.4.
+For example, if you are downgrading from Istio 1.7 to 1.6.5, use `istioctl` version 1.6.5.

 ### Steps to downgrade to a lower Istio version